williambhs/vault/CS/Competitive Programming/Leetcode Daily/03 - Easy - J - Valid Anagram.md

 -----

 Remember doing this one last summer.
-Seems pretty easy, just use charat and compare two strings. nevermind i thought this was palindrome, lmao. still doesnt seem too hard. just convert the string into a hashmap... similar to the ransomnote problem (see - [[03 - Easy - O - Ransom Note]])
+Seems pretty easy, just use charat and compare two strings. nevermind i thought this was palindrome, lmao. still doesnt seem too hard. just convert the string into a hashmap... similar to the ransomnote problem (see - [[03 - Easy - CJ - Ransom Note]])
 <h1> Solution </h1>
 class Solution {